Marginal/XPlane2Blender/XPlaneReadme.txt

 the button and key assignments, which remain annoying.

 Import "Custom Scenery\San Bernardino Example\custom objects\KSBD_example.obj"
-to play with an example X-Plane object.
+to see an example of how X-Plane scenery is made.

-See http://www.blender3d.org/Education/ for some tutorials to help you get started.
+See http://www.blender3d.org/Education/ for some tutorials to help you get started with Blender.

-X-Plane only renders one side of an object's face, so don't make double- sided faces in Blender or you'll just get confused.
+X-Plane only displays one side of an object's face; faces are invisible from behind.
+So don't make double-sided faces in Blender or you'll just get confused.
 In order to see which side of a face is the visible side:
  - Go to Edit mode (you need to have an object selected to do this).
  - Hit F9 to see the "Editing" buttons.
  - Select "Draw Normals" and set "NSize" to at least 1.0 in the